correaj03/correaj03/README.md

 - 👋 Hi, I’m @correaj03
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Source control
-- 💞️ I’m looking to collaborate on different Visual studio and PYthon projects
+- 💞️ I’m looking to collaborate on different Visual studio and Python projects
 - 📫 How to reach me jcdives@gmail.com

 <!---